collapsed-stacks/startups/questions/13633/what-s-the-typical-way-to-set-up-sales-tax-preferences-as-an-android-developer.md

 - tagged: `taxes`, `android-development`
 - score: -1

-<p>I'm selling an app through the Android app store and there is a setting for the United States: "Use Google tax data for all states."
-Is this the correct thing to do by default, tax-wise, as a US-incorporated business?</p>
+I'm selling an app through the Android app store and there is a setting for the United States: "Use Google tax data for all states."
+Is this the correct thing to do by default, tax-wise, as a US-incorporated business?

 ## No Answers